Infineon/multi-half-bridge/src/framework/arduino/pal/README.md

-# pal/arduino platform layer for arduino
+# arduino platform layer files

 These files include the arduino dependent software parts of the TLE94112 library API.